DSA NEW ORLEANS SLACK GUIDE

 Do I need to be on Slack to be in the chapter?

 No!
 Meeting times and locations can be found here.
-And all major decisions (bylaw amendments, political resolutions, large expenditures) will be voted on at in-person meetings.
+And all major decisions (bylaw amendments, political resolutions, large expenditures) will be voted on at meetings.

 That being said, a LOT happens on Slack.
 People discuss political questions, post valuable readings, share jokes/post spicy memes, and sometimes make smaller, more logistical decisions (i.e. minor decisions that don’t need to be voted on by the larger body of the chapter).
 While participating in the Slack channels is not at all mandatory to participating in the chapter, being involved in the group chat can help in getting to know other chapter members and definitely will help keep you up-to-date on the conversations being had and events being planned.

-- The #calendar channel has all of our events in it.
+- The #announcements channel has all of our events in it.
 Every morning, a list of any DSA New Orleans events being held that day will post there, and every Sunday, a list of any events being held that week will post there.
 Also, if event location or times are updated, it will post there.
 If you want to sync the calendar to your own calendar, use this link!

 - #help_me_comrade is a channel for people to ask for help of any kind.
 You can also post offerings there.
 For example, if someone needs a ride to a meeting, they can post in that channel.
 Or if you want to offer a ride to anyone who needs one, you can post there.